sushmarj/Festivity/README.md

 To install the application clone this git repository from the above link.
 Go into the festivity-master.zip folder and Extract the whole content to festivity-master then open folder in editor and run below command on command prompt.

+### `npm i`

+To install node modules in the project which is used to run the compilation context for the project.
+After node modules is installed properly then it's good to go for execution the project.

 ### `npm run dev`